After Easter Sunday, there is the traditional Easter Monday. Here's how we celebrate "Angel Monday" in Italy.

 The typical Easter pie of Naples: the casatiello

-The Italian Easter Chocolate Egg, protagonist also on Easter Monday, was born in Turin
+The Italian Easter Chocolate Egg was born in Turin

 The most beloved Easter tradition by children, and only from adults, is the Chocolate Easter Eggs.
 It is an ancient story that passes through the symbolism of life and love for luxury.